Xantier/xantier.github.io/_drafts/git_gud.md

 - Companies

-> "I think it's beautiful that most of the time developers both start out as and end up as scrappy hackers." -Andres Blixt
+> "I think it's beautiful that most of the time developers both start out as and end up as scrappy hackers." -Andreas Blixt

 # Dimensions